ufcg-lsd/saps-engine/docs/catalog-install.md

   ```

 ## Test
-To test the deploy and configuration of the SAPS catalog (assuming it is accessible via the ```$catalog_ip_address``` IP address), one can try opening a conection to it from another machine, using the below command:
+To test the deploy and configuration of the SAPS catalog (assuming it is accessible via the ```$catalog_ip_address``` IP address), one can try opening a conection to it from another machine (it is necessary to have PostgreSQL installed), using the below command:

 ```
 psql -h $catalog_ip_address -p 5432 $catalog_db_name $catalog_user